decretist/Dissertation/Chapter2/chapter2b.md

 * * *

-[Here I am only talking about *dicta post canones*.
-Dicta ante canones are not part of the canon container but instead part of the distinction or question container (always d.a.c.1 or equivalent).
-There are three kinds of dicta: d.init (first leaf node of case or *causa* container), d.a.c. (first leaf node of distinction or question container), and d.p.c. (optional last leaf of canon container).]

 The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute Part II of the *Decretum* reflect at least in places an outlook and a set of